kubeflow/website/content/docs/other-guides/usage-reporting.md

 +++

 When enabled, Kubeflow will report **anonymous** usage data using [spartakus](https://github.com/kubernetes-incubator/spartakus), Kubernetes' reporting tool.
 Spartakus **does not report any personal information**.
 See [here](https://github.com/kubernetes-incubator/spartakus) for more detail.
-This is entirely voluntary and you can opt
+This is entirely voluntary and you can opt out by doing the following:

 ```
 # Delete any existing deployments of spartakus